 Save A Vet Now, in conjunction with Detachment 1321 of the Marine Corps League and Post 9983 of the VFW initiated a project to identify how best to engage those veterans who "go it alone" and refuse mental health support.
 Several representatives from other veteran related organizations joined the effort.
 Together, we concluded that veterans engaged with other veterans in strictly social environments are the most effective in identifying and connecting with veterans in need of help.
 Given the limited resources available to us to create such an opportunity, it was decided to give the results of our efforts to the Cape Fear Resilience Project who has sufficient resources and is currently addressing this very issue.
 A representative from our local project will partner with CFVRP.

-Blue Moon Gift Shops and Eclipse Artisan Boutique once again sponsored our September Step Up For Vets fundraiser.
-The event was very successful and we continue to explore ways to make it even more impactful.
+Blue Moon Gift Shops and Eclipse Artisan Boutique once again sponsored a successful September Step Up For Vets Fundraiser.
+The event gets better and better each year.

 Bad weather spoiled our November Artwork Can Save A Vet fundraiser.
 On the bright side, Save A Vet Now was the focal organization for this year's Veterans Day Parade in Wilmington, NC.
 The recognition we received, the donation tendered by the SENC parade committee, and the connections we made were amazing.
 Even more important, as a result of our engagement with the organizing committee, we received a referral for our Veterans Outreach Program.
 We are definitely hoping for better weather next year.